cobianzo/wp-env-sidebar-related-article/tests/readme-how-to-test.md

 # TEST SUITES in phpunit

-PHPUnit is not very useful in this project, but it has been set up and works.
-Initially I set it up loading it in wp-env environment: `"test:php": "npm run test:php:setup && wp-env run tests-wordpress --env-cwd='wp-content/plugins/aside-related-article-block' composer run test",`

 We run it in two cases:
 - when developing in local (npm run test:php)
 - in git action when pushing to repo

+PHPUnit is not very useful in this project, but it has been set up and works, even in the watching mode

+I suggest you run in watch mode (`npm run test:php:watch` which uses `composer run test:watch`).

+> **Important Note**: The phpUnit test is set differently when we work in wp-env development, from when we run the tests in github actions or anywhere outside wp-env.
+That is why
+`test/bootstrap.php` calls two different .php files, for different setups.

-## PHPUnit in local
+## PHPUnit in wp-env docker development

+	- wp-env phpunit -> check `test:php` in `package.json`
+	- wp-env phpunit is ran with `npm run test:php`, which loads the command inside wp-env docker container.
+	- wp-env phpunit takes longer because we install WP every time we run it.
+	- wp-env apparently works better because when I'm outside it, I need to call `do_action('init')` for it to work

+	- The PHPUnit WATCH MODE works very well.
+It set ups wp differently, creates a different DB ... but it works
+	- I call it in composer setting a env var IS_WATCHING, to use the bootstrap.php for the wp-env envionrment.

 ## PHPUnit in git action (Github)
+	- in github actions, check .github/workflows/tests.yml
-- check the workflow test.yml.
-There I install a full wordpress with WP CLI, place the plugin by cloning the repo, and run `composer run test`, which uses
+	- There I install a full wordpress with WP CLI, place the plugin by cloning the repo, and run `composer run test`, which uses